DJI Mavic Pro Drone

 The camera can take pictures in 12MP and the picture can also be flipped 90 degrees to a portrait mode for taking vertical photos.

-The DJI Mavic Pro has special awareness features like obstacle avoidance and Flight Autonomy guidance system.
+The DJI Mavic Pro has special awareness features like obstacle avoidance and a Flight Autonomy guidance system.
 Obstacle avoidance combined with sensor redundancy increases the flight’s safety and consistency, and the drone is capable of avoiding an obstacle from as far away as 49 ft.
 (15m).
 Flight Autonomy also means that the drone can hover more precisely, and can also automatically land back to where it took off.

-An amazing new mode is the Sport Mode that allows the drone to fly at super fast speeds of up to 40 mph (64.8 km/h), which is something fliers are really excited about.
+An amazing new mode is the Sport Mode that allows the drone to fly at super-fast speeds of up to 40 mph (64.8 km/h), which is something fliers are really excited about.

 The drone has an ActiveTrack mode that lets you shoot like a pro and makes the drone track the person you tell it to.
 In this mode, the drone can ‘Trace’ the subject by following behind, leading in the front, or circling around it, it can ‘Profile’ the subject by flying along it, or ‘Spotlight’ by focusing only on the subject while you fly it around.